adrianboston/srcset/README.md

 -h --help       Display the **help**.

-## BUILD COMPILE

-Consider using the Mac OSX DMG for those of you on OSX and without the rust compiler.
-See the [release section](https://github.com/adrianboston/srcset/releases).
-Open the DMG and copy the executable to the `/urs/local/bin` directory if desired.

-Otherwise, Rust is easier to build from source than C/C++ projects.
-Dependencies are pulled in very smoothly; it seems to work without hiccups.

-- Get the Rust compiler.
-Follow the instructions on https://www.rust-lang.org/tools/install

-- Git this project. `git clone https://github.com/adrianboston/srcset.git`

-- Open terminal and nagivate to the root directory. `cd srcset`

-- Then issue the Rust compiler build command: `cargo build --release`

-** Make sure to build using the `--release` option; otherwise, the executable  will be very slow.
-Consider it similar to gcc optimization level.

 ## THE PROBLEM

 Generating multiple responsive images using Photoshop, Lightroom or other GUI application is an irksome task for opposable-thumbed humans.
 Further, the needed `<img>` tag referencing multiple images in the `srcset` attribute is long and tedious to generate.
 On the other hand, the *srcset* tool is a generator that can be be easily added into a automated build workflow.
 And that long `<img>` tag with the full set of `srcset` images is the standard output which can then be dropped into the target html file(s).